Macro vs Micro Conversions: What’s the Difference?

 10. Donating to a charity or cause – if you’re a non-profit or your company is partnering with an organization, calculate donations as your macro conversions.

-Micro conversions refer to actions potential customers take that let you know that they are interested in your brand and are considering becoming a customer.
-Although micro conversions aren’t as profitable as macro conversions, they are still vital to your company.
-Think of a micro conversion the same way you would think of a warm lead—they may not be ready to buy now, but they are definitely interested in learning more about you.
+Micro conversions are the smaller, early-stage actions people take that signal interest, engagement, and progression toward your primary goal.
+Think of a micro conversion the same way you would think of a warm lead.
+They may not be ready to buy now, but they are definitely interested in learning more about you.

 Examples of Micro Conversions

-Use these examples of micro conversions to set your campaign goals and key performance indicators.
+Use these examples of micro conversions to set your campaign goals and most important marketing metrics.

 1. Clicking a link or button – people who click on links to products, content, or other parts of your website are interested in learning more about your brand.